setting up your yoga sanctuary for your home practice

 Prepare the Floor

 The first step is designing the area or room.
 This will involve creating a space wide enough for a mat, and any other equipment you might use.
 It will ensure that you are not worried about knocking the lampshade or breaking the television.
-If you have hardwood floors it may be necessary to add another soft layer beneath the mat to be easy on your knees.
+If you have hardwood floors, it may be necessary to add another soft layer beneath the mat to be easy on your knees.
 If you have a rug or carpet, test it for its support.
-It may be enough to support you or it will be too soft in which case you may need a soft board to place on top to create a good surface for your yoga.
+It may be enough to support you, or it may be too soft, in which case you may need a soft board to place on top to create a good surface for your home yoga.

 Lighting and Atmosphere

-Installing a dimmer switch for the overhead, or using different lamps around the room to control the light can accomplish this.
-Of course, natural light has its many advantages to the health so opening the curtains in the morning will help you to wake up and greet the day.
-In the evening however it is a better idea to curtain your room off as it will allow you to keep your privacy so you do not have to worry about passers-by watching you move through your positions.
+Installing a dimmer switch for any overhead lighting, or using different lamps around the room to control the light can accomplish this.
+Of course, natural light has its many advantages for our health so opening the curtains in the morning will help you to wake up and greet the day.
+In the evening however, it is a better idea to curtain your room off as it will allow you to keep your privacy so you do not have to worry about passers-by watching you move through your positions.

 Membership for yoga studios can be costly and inconvenient to one’s schedule.
 The weather may not be suitable to do yoga outside.
 Your home, however, is almost always available for yoga.
 Create the right setting, with a simple and clean design, open space, plants and curtains to control how pleasant you want your yoga session to be.
-This also helps in making yoga an essential part of your everyday life.
+A home yoga practice also helps in making yoga an essential part of your everyday life.